williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 You'll note that the above results are all gender-based.
-One would think that one would see age effects as well; but in fact, only one significant age effect was found: Millenials rated it less appropriate to use robots /instead of prostitutes/ than did older participants.
+One would think that one would see age effects as well; but in fact, only one significant age effect was found: Millenials rated it less appropriate to use robots *instead of prostitutes* than did older participants.

 These results give a brief look into society's views on sex robots.
 The Human-Robot Interaction community will need to further